kencjohnston/kencjohnston/README.md

 I [support the Product Management team](https://about.gitlab.com/company/team/org-chart/) responsible for the Ops Section stages at GitLab.
 * One easy way to keep me abreast of your priorities is to send a note in the #product Slack channel once a week and @ mention me.
 * Follow the [GitLab handbook when communicating time-off](https://about.gitlab.com/handbook/paid-time-off/#communicating-your-time-off).
 No other notification or approval is required.
 It's my job as your manager to ensure you have adequate coverage while you take much needed (and deserved) breaks.
 Please create [Coverage Issues](https://about.gitlab.com/handbook/product/product-manager-role/#taking-time-off) for me to ensure you take a break without worrying about a mountain of catchup work.
+* I follow GitLab's [Skip Level](https://about.gitlab.com/handbook/leadership/skip-levels/) 1:1 methodology within my org.
+During these times I will go out of my wy to check in on team member well-being in an effort to help all the team members I support practice strong [rest ethic](https://about.gitlab.com/company/culture/all-remote/mental-health/#your-rest-ethic-is-as-important-as-your-work-ethic).
 * I will never take offense to skip-leveling, if you have a concern [you can and should take it to whoever you think will be effective in alleviating it](https://about.gitlab.com/handbook/leadership/#communication-should-be-direct-not-hierarchical).
 * Share what you learn, whether that is relevant articles, conference notes or TED talks.
 * When sharing info with me, my preference is to consume YOUR expertise.
 Rather than sharing an Analyst Report relevant for your categories, share an MR where you reference it and highlight how it impacts your product scope.